luisenoz/luisenoz.github.io/_posts/2020-11-12-Ch2-FromModelToOnlineApp.md

 We'll create a new notebook and copy to it only the code needed to create and show the widgets that you need, and the Markdown cells for any text that you want to appear.
-The books offer a notebook called "bear classifier" that we can copy and update to our set of data, with minimun chnages.
+The books offers a notebook called "bear classifier" that we can copy and update to our set of data, with minimun changes.

 Next, we need to install Voilà by copying these lines into a notebook cell and executing it:
 ```python